 A persuasive look at the many reasons why you should have your own website, and some of the benefits it will bring you.

 Jamie Tanna’s post lists many good reasons to have a website.
-It’s written from his point of view as a software engineer, many of the reasons translate directly to other trades and professions.
+Tanna writes from a software engineer’s point of view.
+Many of the reasons he offers translate directly to other trades and professions.

-A powerful reason is to own your own little patch of the online world, what used to be called cyberspace.
+A powerful reason is to own your own little patch of the online world, what people used to call cyberspace.
 As Tanna says it can be many things, a hub where people contact you, an outlet for your writing and other creative work, or a sophisticated curriculum vitae.

 Now you may be thinking you can do all these things on Facebook, Twitter, Medium or Linkedin.
 That’s true up to a point.